gromacs/gromacs/docs/release-notes/2025/major/miscellaneous.rst

 can be carried over between simulations.
 Otherwise, chains of short simulation parts would never converge when using expanded-ensemble methods.
 The information is now also carried over through the checkpoint file.

+CTest can now run tests in parallel
+"""""""""""""""""""""""""""""""""""

+Properly express the resource requirements of test binaries and their dependencies so that ``ctest --parallel`` can be used safely.